Modeling Edge-Specific Node Features through Co-Representation Neural Hypergraph Diffusion: Abstract

 \section{Abstract}

-Hypergraphs are widely employed to represent complex higher-order relations in real-world applications.
-Most hypergraph learning research focuses on node-level or edge-level tasks.
-A practically relevant but more challenging task, edge-dependent node classification (ENC), is only recently proposed.
-In ENC, a node can have different labels across different hyperedges, which requires the modeling of node-edge pairs instead of single nodes or hyperedges.
-Existing solutions for this task are based on message passing and model interactions in within-edge and within-node structures as \textit{multi-input single-output} functions.
-This brings \textbf{three limitations}: (1) non-adaptive representation size, (2) non-adaptive messages, and (3) insufficient direct interactions among nodes or edges.
-To tackle these limitations, we propose \textbf{CoNHD}, a new ENC solution that models both within-edge and within-node interactions as \textit{multi-input multi-output} functions.
-Specifically, we represent these interactions as a hypergraph diffusion process on node-edge co-representations.
-We further develop a neural implementation for this diffusion process, which can adapt to a specific ENC dataset.
-Extensive experiments demonstrate the effectiveness and efficiency of the proposed CoNHD method.\footnote{ {The code and datasets will be released in \url{https://github.com/zhengyijia/CoNHD}.}}\enlargethispage{1.5\baselineskip}
+Hypergraphs are widely being employed to represent complex higher-order relations in real-world applications.
+Most existing research on hypergraph learning focuses on node-level or edge-level tasks.
+A practically relevant and more challenging task, edge-dependent node classification (ENC), is still under-explored.
+In ENC, a node can have different labels across different hyperedges, which requires the modeling of node features unique to each hyperedge.
+The state-of-the-art ENC solution, WHATsNet, only outputs single node and edge representations, leading to the limitations of \textbf{entangled edge-specific features} and \textbf{non-adaptive representation sizes} when applied to ENC.
+Additionally, WHATsNet suffers from the common \textbf{oversmoothing issue} in most HGNNs.
+To address these limitations, we propose \textbf{CoNHD}, a novel HGNN architecture specifically designed to model edge-specific features for ENC.
+Instead of learning separate representations for nodes and edges, CoNHD reformulates within-edge and within-node interactions as a hypergraph diffusion process over node-edge co-representations.
+We develop a neural implementation of the proposed diffusion process, leveraging equivariant networks as diffusion operators to effectively learn the diffusion dynamics from data.
+Extensive experiments demonstrate that CoNHD achieves the best performance across all benchmark ENC datasets and several downstream tasks without sacrificing efficiency.
+Our implementation is available at \url{https://github.com/zhengyijia/CoNHD}.